Draft-Fusion/Creators-Of-The-Haunted/README.md

 I hope this gives some incite on all of the items and other things found within the game itself :)
 Please enjoy it <3

+P.S.

+Currently working on the game to fix the issues.
+1.5.0v will be out soon!